Saint-Pol-de-Léon Cathedral

-Saint Paul Aurelian Cathedral (Cathédrale Saint-Paul-Aurélien) was a Roman Catholic cathedral, now basilica, in Saint-Pol-de-Léon, in the Finistère department in Brittany in north-western France.
-The 13th-century church stands on the site of the original church founded by Saint Paul Aurélien in the 6th century.
-It is a listed monument since 1840.
+Saint Paul Aurelian Cathedral (Cathédrale Saint-Paul-Aurélien) is a basilica and former Roman Catholic cathedral in Saint-Pol-de-Léon, in the Finistère department in Brittany in north-western France.
+The 13th-century building stands on the site of an earlier church founded by Saint Paul Aurélien in the 6th century.
+It has been a protected monument historique since 1840.